gom9000/mobs-library/README.md

 # Electronics Module Boards Library
-A collection of modular electronics boards (MOBs) and CAD resources for rapid prototyping and interfacing .
+A collection of modular electronics boards (MOBs) and CAD resources for rapid prototyping and interfacing.

 ![overview](images/overview.jpg)